Pseudobulbar Affect (PBA)

 Your doctor can diagnose PBA based on your symptoms and behaviour, along with looking at your past health.

-Support from people who understand PBA can also be helpful.
-Talk to people close to you about PBA.
-Be patient and kind to yourself, and ask for help if you need it.
+Another key to living with PBA is support from people who understand it.
+Talk with people close to you about your condition.
+Be patient and kind to yourself.
+And ask for help when you need it.